vu-arma-dev/Design_Calculations_Library/README.md

 * ```Woodruff_key_recommendation_inch.m```: Calculates a recommended inch woodruff key for a shaft of specified diameter in inches
 * ```key_stresses.m```: Calculates the average shear stress, compressive bearing stress, first principle stress, and FOS for the key.
 * ```Square_key_recommendation_inch.m```: Calculates a recommended square key/setscrew combo for a given shaft size.
 This script only sizes the side width of the key, the length can be designed to meet strength requirements.
+## Shafts
+* ```fatigue_strength.m```: Calculates the fatigue strength of a shaft given a series of knockdown factors.
+Pass [] into the function to use default values as recommended in [1].
+# References
+## [1] J. Collins, H. Busby and G. Staab, Mechanical design of machine elements and machines, 2nd ed.
+Hoboken: John Wiley & Sons, 2010.
 # Disclaimer
 Although these equations are intended to be correct, final designs should not rely on these scripts for critical design calculations.